Counselling and

 Availability: Currently offering appointments

-Fees: Usually £50 an hour but please read this
+Fees: Usually £50 for each one hour session but please read this

 Face-to-face and online appointments

-Initial 15 to 20 minute phone or video call: Free
+Initial 15 to 20 minute phone or video discovery call: Free

 Up to one hour face-to-face or online...